Krsnapriya/Krsnapriya/README.md

-- 👋 Hi, I’m @Krsnapriya
+- 👋 Hi, I’m Krsnapriya
 - 👀 I’m interested in coding interactive art, AI-driven projects, and open-source tools for applications.
 - 🌱 I’m currently learning Python for generative design and diving into machine learning basics.
 - I’m looking to collaborate on projects that blend tech with creativity—like building something which is to be created such as compiler!